bart-git21/Vue-Tailwind--TicTacToe/README.md

 The web-based single page application for learning English.

 # Technologies Used
-Frontend: JavaScript, TypeScript, Vue 3, CSS, Bootstrap.
+Frontend: JavaScript, TypeScript, Vue 3, CSS, Tailwind.
 Backend: no.
 Database: no.
 Authentication: no.